SMdaniyal687/chatbot/README.md

-# Mammogram Chatbot with RAG
+# AI Health Report Chatbot with RAG

-A Retrieval-Augmented Generation (RAG) chatbot designed to process mammogram reports (PDFs and Images) and answer questions using a local LLM.
+A Retrieval-Augmented Generation (RAG) chatbot designed to process any medical or health reports (PDFs and Images) and answer questions using a local LLM.

 ## Features
+- **General Health Assistant**: Works with any medical report, blood test, or health document.
 - **Local AI**: Uses Mistral-7B-Instruct-v0.2 (GGUF) for 100% private processing.
-- **Multimodal**: Supports both PDF reports and image scans (OCR).
+- **Multimodal**: Supports both PDF reports and image scans/photos (OCR).
 - **GPU Accelerated**: Optimized for NVIDIA GPUs (RTX 3050+) using CUDA.
 - **Interactive UI**: Built with Gradio for easy file uploads and chatting.